SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: SLAP via Rollout-based Dynamic Replanning in Belief Space

-\axx{ Upper/lower bounds on the number of collision checks can be obtained by setting $ i^{+} $ to its upper and lower bounds, i.e., $ i+1 $ and $ i $.
-To gain further insight on the complexity let's assume $ i^{+} $ is a constant (i.e., all edge lengths are the same) and set it to its maximum value $ i^{+}=R\sqrt[d]{N}w^{-1} $.
+Upper/lower bounds on the number of collision checks can be obtained by setting $ i^{+} $ to its upper and lower bounds, i.e., $ i+1 $ and $ i $.
+To gain further insight on the complexity, let's assume $ i^{+} $ is a constant (i.e., all edge lengths are the same) and set it to its maximum value $ i^{+}=R\sqrt[d]{N}w^{-1} $.
 Then, the upper bound on collision checks $ n^{+}_{coll} $ is:

-} \axx{ Given this upper-bound on the computation time and given uniform grid sampling strategy, the online computation time grows sub-linearly with the number of underlying FIRM nodes $ N $ in the worst case.
+Given this upper-bound on the computation time and given uniform grid sampling strategy, the online computation time grows sub-linearly with the number of underlying FIRM nodes $ N $ in the worst case.
 Also, for a given dimension the online computation time is polynomial in the connection radius $ R $.
-To remove the dimension from equation and extend the results to random sampling, we can write the first term of the above equation as:
+By removing the dimension from the equation and extending the results to random sampling, we can write the first term of the above equation as:

-where $ \rho $ is the density of samples in the environment and $ V $ is the volume of the connection neighborhood and $ R $ is the radius of the connection neighborhood. }
+where $ \rho $ is the density of samples in the environment, $ V $ is the volume of the connection neighborhood, and $ R $ is the radius of the connection neighborhood.